e-mission/e-mission-docker/README.md

 This project is now published on dockerhub! https://hub.docker.com/r/emission/e-mission-server/

+**Issues:** Since this repository is part of a larger project, all issues are tracked [in the central docs repository](https://github.com/e-mission/e-mission-docs/issues).

 This image currently requires an external mongodb instance to run, so we strongly recommend using `docker-compose` to create a full setup.
 We have added [examples](examples)